mattermost/mattermost-handbook/operations/research-and-development/engineering/integrations.md

 - Staff members add the issues there are working on for the current sprint to https://github.com/orgs/mattermost/projects/1.
     - Putting an issue is always preferred over putting a PR on the board.

+## Apps documentation workflow

+The Apps Framework and Marketplace documentation lives [here](https://github.com/mattermost/mattermost-developer-documentation/tree/master/site/content/integrate/apps).
+When submitting documentation updates and new documentation for apps, there are two options available:

+1. Submit the content with your PR in the [plugin-apps](https://github.com/mattermost/mattermost-plugin-apps) repo.
+Add the ``Docs/Needed`` label to the PR and ping @justinegeffen.
+The content will then be added to the docs, and the ``Docs/Done`` label added to your PR.

+2. Alternatively, you're welcome (and encouraged) to submit the docs PR yourself, [here](https://github.com/mattermost/mattermost-developer-documentation/tree/master/site/content/integrate/apps). then add a ``Docs/Needed`` label and tag @justinegeffen.

+For both options, please ensure that doc updates are either provided by you or requested ahead of merge so there's time to review the content.
+At least two days' notice is ideal.
+The goal is to ensure that docs and releases are always in sync.

+## Plugin documentation workflow

+The plugin documentation will soon be moved to developers.mattermost.com and will follow the same process as above.
+Until then, if you have a documentation update for your plugin, please work with @justinegeffen to ensure changes are made timeously ahead of release.

+This is the same process used for the webapp and server repos in terms of documentation work.